lonebots/css-playground/css-units/README.md

 ### Others

 - Number, length and Percentage:
-  - represent a relative quantOthersity
+  - represent relative to some other quantity.